 Executive Director of Alabama Association for Career and Technical Education Pleads Guilty to Embezzling Federal Funding

-These cases were investigated by the Internal Revenue Service’s Criminal Investigations Division.
-Assistant United States Attorney Megan Kirkpatrick is prosecuting the cases.
+This case was investigated by the Internal Revenue Service’s Criminal Investigation Division.
+Assistant United States Attorney Jonathan S. Ross prosecuted the case.